A Sound Expander Compatible

 1. What is FM-YAM?

-FM-YAM is a cartridge for your C64 that will add FM sound capability to your system.
+FM-YAM is a cartridge for your C64 that adds FM sound capability to your system.
 See it as adding Adlib to your C64, since it has the OPL2 YM3812 on board.
 Remember that a lot of 8-bit (and 16-bit) systems used to have Adlib options as well.
 There's the original Adlib sound cards for PC, but other systems, such as MSX computer peripherals, or Arcade games, as well as Yamaha synthesizers used these OPL2 chips.

 2. What is the design like?

 Though it is based on the SFX Sound Expander by Commodore, it is less bulky and fits almost a standard C64 cartridge case.
 See the Vesalia type cases (e.g. RetroReplay, MMC Replay) and you will get a hint of the size.
 Furthermore, it has an audio in mini-jack, and and audio out mini-jack.
-The case is 3D printed, and will be quite sturdy!
+The case is 3D printed, and is quite sturdy!

 3. What can I do with the audio-in mini-jack?

 The main reason for us to include the audio-in option is to enable the output of your internal SID chip to be mixed with the YM3812 audio generated by the FM-YAM.
 This way SID+FM music is possible having up to 12 channels to work with, 13 if adding a digi channel to the SID output!
-Listen to the proof of concept tune.
+Listen to the proof of concept tunes!